Burst Compute to a Public Cloud

 The salient characteristics of the recommended architecture are:

-- Co-locate Alluxio with the compute cluster.
-Co-location ensures the computation framework and data orchestration layer are scaled together, manually or using auto-scaling policies, without additional overhead while ensuring the performance benefits from data locality.
+- Co-locate Alluxio close to the compute cluster.
+Co-location within the same datacenter or cluster ensures the computation framework and data orchestration layer are scaled together, manually or using auto-scaling policies, without additional overhead while ensuring the performance benefits from data locality.

 - Mount the on-prem data source.
 On-premises data stores, like HDFS, are mounted to the Alluxio namespace, enabling on-demand access in the public cloud without copying the data over.
 Alluxio asynchronously fetches the metadata from HDFS to make data available instantly.